ChegeSN/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists all files in current, parent and boot directories 12-file_type shows the type of file
-13-symbolic_link creates a symbolic link for the named file
+13-symbolic_link creates a symbolic link for the named file 14-copy_html copies all html files that are new and not in the parent directory